Algebraic tensor products and internal homs of noncommutative L^p-spaces

-{\everypar{}{\bf Abstract.\enskip} We prove that the multiplication map $\L_a(M)\otimes_M\L_b(M)\to\L_{a+b}(M)$ is an isometric isomorphism of (quasi)Banach $M$-$M$-bimodules.
-Here $\L_a(M)=\L^{1/a}(M)$ is the noncommutative $\L_p$-space of an arbitrary von Neumann algebra~$M$ and $\otimes_M$ denotes the algebraic tensor product over~$M$ equipped with the (quasi)projective tensor norm, but without any kind of completion.
-Similarly, the left multiplication map $\L_a(M)\to\Hom_M(\L_b(M),\L_{a+b}(M))$ is an isometric isomorphism of (quasi)Banach $M$-$M$-bimodules, where $\Hom_M$ denotes the algebraic internal hom without any continuity assumptions.
-In a forthcoming paper these results will be applied to $\L_p$-modules introduced by Junge and Sherman, establishing explicit algebraic equivalences between the categories of right $\L_p(M)$-modules for all $p\ge0$.}
+\abstract Abstract.
+We prove that the multiplication map $\L_a(M)\otimes_M\L_b(M)\to\L_{a+b}(M)$ is an isometric isomorphism of (quasi)Banach $M$-$M$-bimodules.
+Here $\L_a(M)=\rL^{1/a}(M)$ is the noncommutative $\rL^p$-space of an arbitrary von Neumann algebra~$M$ and $\otimes_M$ denotes the algebraic tensor product over~$M$ equipped with the (quasi)projective tensor norm, but without any kind of completion.
+Similarly, the left multiplication map $\L_a(M)\to\Hom_M(\L_b(M),\L_{a+b}(M))$ is an isometric isomorphism of (quasi)Banach $M$-$M$-bimodules, where $\Hom_M$ denotes the algebraic internal hom.
+In particular, we establish an automatic continuity result for such maps.
+Applications of these results include establishing explicit algebraic equivalences between the categories of $\L_p(M)$-modules of Junge and Sherman for all $p\ge0$, as well as identifying subspaces of the space of bilinear forms on $\L_p$-spaces. \journal{This paper is also available at \arXiv:1309.7856v2.}